faenrandir/a_careful_examination/documents/questions/questions.md

 [^dating]: The various methods used to date these events are accepted as generally accurate by every BYU scientist who operates within these domains ([for example](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/4f3ac030a39f9e572b7a1835e93e8c30a2c2f9fa/documents/science/carbon14_dating_is_reliable.pdf)).
 In part, that's because these methods are verified and calibrated by highly orthogonal measures of the passage of time (position of the stars relative to stonehenge, varve layers, speleothem deposition, tree-rings, etc).

-[^written_to_lamanites]: The [title page](https://www.lds.org/topics/book-of-mormon-and-dna-studies?lang=eng) of the Book of Mormon states that it was written to the Lamanites.

 [^blood]: Confidence in the underlying teaching about the curse of Cain and "black" blood is also manifest in the practice of LDS hospitals segregating "black" blood from "white" blood [for many years](https://books.google.com/books?id=JaZn25Uv6XwC&pg=PA197&lpg=PA197#v=onepage&q&f=false).

 [^bryce_cook]: Additionally, consider [the arguments outlined by Bryce Cook](https://mormonlgbtquestions.com/2017/03/17/what-do-we-know-of-gods-will-for-his-lgbt-children-an-examination-of-the-lds-churchs-position-on-homosexuality/).